Friday, September 30, 2011 at 9:54 AM

 And am I the only one who thinks there’s a delusional gene running through that family – given their insistence that Michael fathered those three white kids … naturally?

-Nothing is more pathetic than watching his siblings on TV going on about how they look just like Michael – oblivious to the fact that surgically or cosmetically altered features (like his pointed nose, bleached-white skin and wigged-out long, straight hair) cannot be inherited.
+Nothing is more pathetic than watching his siblings on TV going on about how they look just like Michael – oblivious to the fact that surgically or cosmetically altered features (like his pointed nose, bleached skin, and long wig) cannot be inherited.

 (52nd Annual Grammy Awards, The iPINIONS Journal, February 1, 2010)